-These are some of the easiest things that you can do in Power BI, and some of the first examples that you should work through as you’re learning how to operate DAX effectively, especially in Power BI desktop.
+These are some of the easiest things that you can do in Power BI.
+They are also some of the first examples that you should work through as you’re learning how to operate DAX effectively, especially on the Power BI desktop.

-First, just a quick recap of how you should set up your models.
+First, just let’s just do a quick recap of how you should set up your models.

 This is the waterfall technique that I talk a lot about.
-Others call it a snowflake, but I like this concept of the waterfall of filters flowing down.
+Others call it a snowflake, but I like this concept of the waterfall and its filters flowing down.